armysarge/pdf-knowledge-assistant/README.md

 - `GET /status` - Check if the knowledge base is ready
 - `POST /process-pdfs` - Process PDFs in the background
 - `POST /query` - Ask a question about your documents

+Command-line options:
+- `--host`: Host address to bind the API server (default: 0.0.0.0)
+- `--port`: Port to bind the API server (default: 8000)
+- `--reload`: Enable auto-reload for development

 #### Example API Usage